jgong29/ethGlobal-epns-guides/FinalDraft.md

 The EPNS Protocol has now been divided into two different smart contracts, i.e., EPNS Core & EPNS Communicator.

 **1. EPNS Core Contract:**
-The EPNSCore protocol, as the name might indicate, is the main smart contract as it handles some of the most crucial features like Channel creation, governance, channel state changes as well as funds and incentive mechanisms, etc.
+The EPNS Core protocol, as the name might indicate, is the main smart contract as it handles some of the most crucial features like Channel creation, governance, channel state changes as well as funds and incentive mechanisms, etc.
 It’s very important to note, however, that the EPNS Core smart contract will only be deployed on the Ethereum blockchain and not on any other chain.

 **2. EPNS Communicator Contract:**